 As the name suggests, a day spa is an establishment that offers spa services like facials and massages, spa manicure and pedicure, etc., during the day, or on a day-visit basis.
 Since there is no requirement for overnight stays, day spas are quite convenient and popular with people who are pressed for time.

-In fact, a majority of recognized spas around the world are day spas.
+In fact, most recognized spas around the world are day spas.

-3. HOTEL SPA – Almost all high-end hotels these days house a gym, fitness centre, yoga room, and a spa.
-A Hotel spa is a spa located within a hotel’s premises and provides many paid services and facilities to in-house guests including steam and sauna, wellness programs, massages, facials, and skin treatments, etc.
+3. HOTEL SPA – All high-end hotels these days house a gym, fitness centre, yoga room, and spa.
+A Hotel spa is a spa located within a hotel’s premises and provides many paid services and facilities to in-house guests including steam and sauna, wellness programs, massages, facials, skin treatments, etc.

-For guests already in the vacation mode, a visit to the hotel’s spa promises to take stress reduction, relaxation, and pampering to a new level.
+For guests already in vacation mode, a visit to the hotel’s spa promises to take stress reduction, relaxation, and pampering to a new level.

 What’s more, some hotel spas are also open to non-guests.

 ESSENTIALS OF A GOOD SPA

-Whether your visit to the spa is going to be a memorable experience or a terrifying one largely depends on factors such as the level of cleanliness and overall ambience at the spa, the standard of services offered, the professionalism of the staff, and how well-trained your attendant is.
+Whether your visit to the spa is going to be a memorable experience or a terrifying one depends on factors such as the level of cleanliness and overall ambience at the spa, the standard of services offered, the professionalism of the staff, and how well-trained your attendant is.

 Though there is no dearth of spas in the country, not all of them follow essential spa regulations, stringent global standards, and optimum levels of hygiene.
 As a result, they not only fail to deliver an exceptional spa experience but also pose serious health risks (disease transmission and bacterial infections, etc.)